Anonymous Intelligence Company - GuruFocus.com

-VANCOUVER, British Columbia, June 15, 2023 (GLOBE NEWSWIRE) -- Anonymous Intelligence Company Inc. (CSE: ANON) ( ANICF) (FRANKFURT: 1JI0) (“ANON” or the “Company”), a leading decentralized network, computational intelligence and data storage technology company, focused on leveraging its proprietary technology products to enable the computing intelligence movement among consumers and business alike, is pleased to announce that “Turminal.ai”, a privacy-focused AI curation app, has added over 17,000 users to its beta waitlist since its announcement on June 2, 2023.
-The Company expects to have over 25,000 sign ups on its waitlist before the beta launch.
+VANCOUVER, British Columbia, June 21, 2023 (GLOBE NEWSWIRE) -- Anonymous Intelligence Company Inc. (CSE: ANON) ( ANICF) (FRANKFURT: 1JI0) (“ANON” or the “Company”), a leading computational intelligence, decentralized network and data technology company, focused on leveraging its proprietary suite of AI and privacy enabled products to empower increased confidence in technology for consumers and business alike, is excited to announce that “Turminal.ai”, a privacy-focused AI curation app, has successfully demonstrated how it can give users “Confidence in their Pocket” with its new AI app and already extensive features.
+The Company is also pleased to report that it has received over 31,000 signups for its pending Beta release.

-“Turminal.ai, continues to receive consumer attention at accelerating rates that have the whole team excited,” stated Lucas Russell, CEO.
-“Our plan to put forth a security enabled enhanced AI platform to give consumers confidence in their pocket or PC seems to be solving a problem for a lot of consumers.
-At ANON we can’t wait to provide the solution.”

-The Turminal.ai app is built on ANON’s Limitless privacy technology that creates a private tunnel between users and the AI infrastructure system.
-The app is being developed in response to multiple thought leaders and governments voicing their discomfort with the data and privacy-breaching capability of AI in its current form¹.
-Sign up for the Beta at http://turminal.ai.
+Lucas Russell, CEO, comments, “The continued support and market want for the Turminal.ai product is very exciting to the whole team.
+We continue to adapt to a larger target beta launch as we develop the product as quickly as possible.
+We are excited for launch in the near future.”

 On Behalf of the Board,